urbit/urbit.org/content/docs/userspace/graph-store/sample-application-overview.md

 -   **Graph store update proxying** - handles the networking and subscription logic required to send graph store updates between host and subscriber
 -   **Access control** - allows or denies ships access to libraries, checks for proper permissions before processing a `command` or `action`

-## How does the app interact with `%graph-store`?
+## Interaction with `%graph-store`

+There are a couple of ways that our application uses and interacts with `%graph-store`.
-The app subscribes to graph store on init on path `/updates`, meaning it will be notified of every single update that occurs to `%graph-store`. (*Recall the type of graph-update, defined [here](https://github.com/urbit/urbit/blob/ceed4b78d068d7cb70350b3cd04e7525df1c7e2d/pkg/arvo/sur/graph-store.hoon#L29), the reference for which can be found [here](https://urbit.org/docs/userspace/graph-store/data-structure-overview/#update-part-1)*).
+Firstly, the app subscribes to `%graph-store` in `+on-init` on path `/updates`, meaning it will be notified of every single `graph-update` that occurs on the local ship. (*Recall the type of `graph-update`, defined [here](https://github.com/urbit/urbit/blob/ceed4b78d068d7cb70350b3cd04e7525df1c7e2d/pkg/arvo/sur/graph-store.hoon#L29), the reference for which can be found [here](https://urbit.org/docs/userspace/graph-store/data-structure-overview/#update-part-1)*).
+We also define a validator for our application that `%graph-store` uses for every *Library* graph.
 Since `%graph-store` registers all validators under the path `%/graph/validator/<name of app>/hoon`, we don't have to do anything special to register our validator.
 We just need to correctly name our file, and provide an `+graph-indexed-post` arm which should perform all schema validation.

-### How does it synchronize graph data between ships?
+### Synchronizing Graphs Between Ships

 An owner is responsible for forwarding any updates to clients.
 Whenever the `%library-proxy` gall agent receives an update from it's local `%graph-store`, it checks to see whether it's for a graph it owns or not.
 If it's not, we skip sending out updates since we don't own the resource\*.
-If it is, then we generate cards to poke each subscriber with that same graph update.
+If it is, then we generate cards to poke each subscriber with that same `graph-update`.
 This logic occurs within the agent's `+on-watch` arm, with the logic residing in the `handle-outgoing-graph-update` arm, found [here](https://github.com/ynx0/library/blob/4c47fdd88dc0f41b3d611192b2f77dddbddc226f/app/library-proxy.hoon#L350).

-On the receiving end, since we know that we are not the source of the graph store, we handle the update in the `handle-incoming-graph-store` helper arm, which makes sure to only process and forward graph store updates to local graph store that are sent by the owner, and no one else.
+On the receiving end, since we know that we are not the source of the `graph-update`, we handle the update in the `handle-incoming-graph-store` helper arm, which makes sure to only process and forward graph store updates to local graph store that are sent by the owner, and no one else.
 Once it passes this permissions check, it is poked into the local graph like any other graph-update.

 \**One could imagine a gossip style protocol where the data is like a fact so it doesn't matter where it came from, but in this app the library host is defined as the source of truth.*

-## What data do we deal with and how is it represented?
+## Data Model

 There are two main application-side data structures that we define.
 The first type is [`book`](https://github.com/ynx0/library/blob/2b75bc6fd6c31d9c9eddd26c156db39f866258eb/sur/library.hoon#L4-L9) which contains a title and an isbn.
 The second type is a [`comment`](https://github.com/ynx0/library/blob/2b75bc6fd6c31d9c9eddd26c156db39f866258eb/sur/library.hoon#L3), which is just a simple string of text, meant to represent a comment on any given book.

-### How do you store your application data if we can only store limited data types in a node's content?
+### Representing Data using `%graph-store`

-The data types we defined for our application do not fit within `%graph-store` out of the box. `%graph-store` doesn't allow arbitrarily typed data in a node's content field, so we'll have to create an ad-hoc representation that we can cleanly convert to an from our own data types and `%graph-store` types.
+The data types we defined for our application do not fit within `%graph-store` out of the box. `%graph-store` doesn't allow arbitrarily typed data in a node's content field, so we create an ad-hoc representation that we can cleanly convert to and from our own data types and `%graph-store` types.
 The conversion code can be seen [here](https://github.com/ynx0/library/blob/4c47fdd88dc0f41b3d611192b2f77dddbddc226f/lib/library.hoon#L12-L19), where each arm takes in either a `book` or a `comment` and spits out a `(list content)`.

-### How is the application data structured using graph-store objects?
+## Organizing Data within `%graph-store`

 We define 3 core structures: